 OB-GYN is a combination of two distinct branches of medicine:

-Obstetrics refers to the focus of all care related to pregnancy, including medical care received during while a woman is pregnant and during and after childbirth.
-This can include any necessary surgeries, tests, or medicines needed to track and assess the health of the woman and her unborn child.
+Obstetrics refers to the focus of all care related to pregnancy, including medical care received while a woman is pregnant –during and after childbirth.
+This can include any necessary surgeries, tests, or medications needed to track and assess the health of the woman and her unborn child.
 Once the baby is born, any medical care provided to the infant falls under the guidance of a pediatrician and is no longer considered part of obstetrics.

 What does an obstetrician do?